ATI-Wuhan/WhatieSDK_iOS/README.md

 }
 ```

-#### 9.3.2 Update RGB Light/Bulb Luminance
+#### 9.3.2 Update RGB Light Bulb Brightness
-You can update luminance for a specific RGB light/bulb by the following method:
+You can update the brightness for a specific RGB light bulb by the following method:

 ```objc
 -(void)rgbBrightnessSliderValueChange:(UISlider *)slider{